ajoecker/gauge-graphql/README.md

 `Given user logs in`

 #### Sending graphql
-To send a query/mutation one must create a file in the `src/test/resources` folder and use this file in the sending step
+To send a query/mutation one creates a file in the `src/test/resources` folder and use this file in the sending step

 `When sending <file:src/test/resources/the_file_to_send>`

 whereas `the_file_to_send` is then the name of file.

+*note* - it is not required to have the querie files inside the `resources` folder.
+They can reside in any folder relative to the project.
+The step definition `When sending...` must mirror then the path to the file.

 #### Verifying the result
 To verify a response multiple building blocks exist.
 All of them can either start with `Then` or when chaining multiple verifications with `And`.